Accessibility Tools

 • You should inform your doctor of any medications, vitamins, or supplements that you are taking.

-• You should refrain from alcohol or tobacco at least a week before surgery.
+• You should refrain from consuming alcohol or tobacco at least a week before surgery.

-• You should not consume solids or liquids at least 8 hours prior to surgery.
+• You should not consume solids or liquids at least eight hours prior to surgery.

-• Arrange for someone to drive you home after surgery.
+• You will need to arrange for someone to drive you home after surgery.

-• A written consent will be obtained from you after the surgical procedure has been explained in detail.
+• Written consent will be obtained from you after the surgical procedure has been explained in detail.

-Procedure for Posterior Tibialis Tendon Repair
+Procedure for Posterior Tibial Tendon Repair

-Posterior tibialis tendon repair may be performed as an open surgery, where a large incision is made, or a minimally invasive arthroscopic surgery, where small incisions are made to insert an arthroscope (a thin tube with a camera and light source) and miniature surgical tools.
+Posterior tibial tendon repair may be performed as an open surgery, where a large incision is made, or a minimally invasive arthroscopic surgery, where small incisions are made to insert an arthroscope (a thin tube with a camera and light source) and miniature surgical tools.

 In general, the procedure involves the following steps: